siusoon/VocableCode/workshop/ReadMe.md

 ## Discussion  <a name="discussion"></a>

 ## Exercise C: Create your own vocable code <a name="exerciseC"></a>
-- Additional voices and statements
+- Additional/Modify existing voices and statements
 - Change the theme
 - Add/change functions, effects and behaviors